emaballarin/hypothesis-csv/README.rst

 Description
 ===========

-`hypothesis-csv` is designed with two main use cases in mind:
+`hypothesis-csv-chobeat` is designed with two main use cases in mind:

 * test software that accepts a wide spectrum of CSV formats and doesn't make assumptions on the content (i.e. CSV parsers)
 * test software that accepts very specific CSV formats and makes assumption on the content, types and header fields.